martintsanchez/first-repo/README.md

 # first-repo
 Repo for Lab 1
-Martin Sanchez, I am a senior at Northwest
+Martin Sanchez, I am a senior at Northwest.